 Application Process and Deadlines

 You must have an offer for a full-time (Monday through Friday, 35 hours per week or more) summer position with an eligible organization before applying for a Fellowship.
 Once you have received an internship offer, the requirements of the Social Enterprise Summer Fellowship Program should be discussed with the organization’s director or your potential supervisor.
 From the employing organization, you will need to provide a copy of the offer letter and a completed Employer Information Form.
-Applicants are expected to submit all requested materials, which include the completed student application, direct deposit form, tax certification, offer letter, and Employer Information Form.
-International students must also submit a W-8 form plus copy of passport, U.S. visa, I94, and I20.
+Applicants are expected to submit all requested materials, which include the completed student application, direct deposit form, tax forms (Federal and NY State), offer letter, and Employer Information Form.
+International students must also submit a copy of passport, U.S. visa, I94, and I20.
 International students need a SSN to complete the tax forms (ISSO instructions for SSN), and the Tamer Center can provide the required letter, after all other forms are complete.
 Please download this checklist (.xls file) to ensure your application is complete.

 First-year students can begin submitting applications March 1st.
 Second-year students can begin submitting applications May 31st, assuming funds are still available.
 Applications will be accepted on a rolling basis through June 15 or until funds are no longer available.
 After April 15th a response can be expected within a week of submitting a completed application.
 Applications submitted early will be reviewed first.
 You must submit your completed application and be accepted into the summer fellowship program prior to starting your internship.
 January-term students are eligible for full time intersession internships in August and may submit applications on a rolling basis until July 20, assuming funds are still available.
 Students are expected to accept or decline funding within two weeks of receiving notice.